Feastio

 The slight crispness of the Cuban bread quickly gives way to the tasty meats and cheeses inside.
 It's easy to see how such a sandwich could be eaten on the go in Tampa if you walked to the cigar factory and passed Columbia Restaurant along the way.

-As the menu description says, this version uses the same recipe and proportions of meat as it did when Casimiro Hernandez, Sr. made it.
-Additional sandwiches include the Palomilla Steak Sandwich with thinly sliced Cuban steak, a Mahi-Mahi Cubana, and Curt's Meatloaf Sandwich.
+As the menu description states, this version uses the same recipe and proportions of meat as it did when Casimiro Hernandez, Sr. made it.
+Additional sandwiches include the Palomilla Steak Sandwich with thinly sliced Cuban steak, a mahi-mahi Cubana, and Curt's meatloaf sandwich.

 Entrees